 Keith and Tina Paul retired early so they could travel the world.
-Now, in addition to having their own adventures, they're looking to help other people retire early and travel through their blog, RetireEarlyAndTravel.com.
-They were kind enough to answer our questions about their travel interests, opinions and experiences.
-You can read the full interview below...
+Now, in addition to having their own adventures, they're looking to help others retire early and travel through their blog, RetireEarlyAndTravel.
+They were kind enough to answer our questions about their travel interests, opinions, and experiences.

 Keith & Tina: We have been doing international travel since we were 18 years old.
 We love to experience new cultures and most importantly to learn.